 MYANMAR PRESS RELEASE

-Myanmar added to human rights watchlist as military takes over and cracks down on dissent.
+Myanmar remains on human rights watchlist as military crackdown on protest movement continues

-Myanmar has been added to a watchlist of countries that have seen a recent and rapid decline in fundamental democratic freedoms.
-Since early February following a military coup, arrests of activists, an internet shutdown and the use of excessive force and firearms against protesters have contributed to a decline in civic rights in the country.
+Myanmar remains on a watchlist of countries that have seen a recent and rapid decline in fundamental democratic freedoms.
+More than four months following the illegal attempted coup by the military the assault on civic space has persisted with the arrest and detention of activists and protesters, the use of excessive force and firearms against protesters and disruption to the internet.

 For more details, or to arrange an interview, please contact: